aiThanet/FNC-1/README.md

         java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9020

 5. To generate doc2vec feature, you need 2 paragraph vector models in models directory name h_d2v.model and b_d2v.model.
-You can generate from doc2vecModelGenerator.py or download them from[model.zip](https://drive.google.com/drive/folders/1dUrKZuVctHLy1PBvCRV3pZPbE5iFZL7i?usp=sharing).
+You can generate from doc2vecModelGenerator.py or download `models.zip` from [drive](https://drive.google.com/drive/folders/1dUrKZuVctHLy1PBvCRV3pZPbE5iFZL7i?usp=sharing).

 6. To run and generate the model (if features does not exist, automatically generate and save in features directory).